-It is important to recognise that students with type 1 diabetes may have different regimes, different treatments and use different ways to manage their diabetes.
-The nursing department support joined up working with the Consultant/Pediatric Diabetes team who provide care and advice for the student.
+It is important to recognise that students with Type 1 Diabetes may have different regimes, different treatments and use different ways to manage their diabetes.
+The Medical Department support joined up working with the Consultant/Pediatric Diabetes team who provide care and advice for the student.